-The downlink transmission waveform is conventional OFDM using a cyclic prefix.
-The uplink transmission waveform is conventional OFDM using a cyclic prefix with a transform precoding function performing DFT spreading that can be disabled or enabled.
-For operation with shared spectrum channel access, the uplink transmission waveform subcarrier mapping can map to subcarriers in one or more PRB interlaces.
+The downlink transmission waveform is conventional OFDM using a Cyclic Prefix.
+The uplink transmission waveform is conventional OFDM using a CP with a transform precoding function performing DFT spreading that can be disabled or enabled.
+For operation with shared spectrum channel access in FR1, the uplink transmission waveform subcarrier mapping can map to subcarriers in one or more PRB interlaces.